 Ingredients

-Ingredients for stuffed pasta shells
+Ingredients for making stuffed pasta shells.

 • large dried pasta shells.
 Note, I buy mine from Amazon here as my local smaller supermarkets don’t stock them